 Q. What are other requirements for prescriptions?

-A. See Board of Pharmacy, Guidance Document 110-35 (word .doc) available on the Board's website under guidance documents.
+A. See Board of Pharmacy, Guidance Document 110-35 (pdf) available on the Board's website under guidance documents.

 Statutes related to generic substitution requirements with relevant

 excerpt from §54.1-3401.
 Definitions

 "Therapeutically equivalent drug products" means drug products that contain the same active ingredients and are identical in strength or concentration, dosage form, and route of administration and that are classified as being therapeutically equivalent by the United States Food and Drug Administration pursuant to the definition of "therapeutically equivalent drug products" set forth in the most recent edition of the Approved Drug Products with Therapeutic Equivalence Evaluations, otherwise known as the "Orange Book."